velazquez-96/Advanced-Data-Storage-And-Retrieval/README.md

 # sqlalchemy-challenge
 The following project is focused:
 * First, on analysing and exploring climate weather conditions from Honolulu, Hawaii.
-* And second, on designing a Flask API
+* And second, on designing a Climate API with Flask.

 ## Features
 * Advanced data storage and retrieval
-* Data analysis and exploration of climate database using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+* Exploratory analysis of climate database using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 ## Built with

 * Flask

 ## Outcomes

+Here you can check some of the outcomes of the project.
+However, if you have any doubts feel free to check files

 ### Area plot of Daily Rainfall average made with pandas
 This was done by calculating daily normals (the averages for the min, avg, and max temperatures) from a specific date